sizur/pyata/README.md

 ### Longer-term

-- Uptraining existing base LLM model to always use a tool like this for reasoning, making them robust and reasoning transparent.
+- Uptraining existing base LLM model to always use a tool like this for reasoning, making them robust and reasoning transparent

 ## Screenshots
 Examople from [./src/python3.12/pyata/examples/crosswords.py](./src/python3.12/pyata/examples/crosswords.py),